 How do you listen to podcasts?

-How to listen on an iPhone or Android smartphone:
+How to listen to podcasts on Android:

-- (iPhone only) Open the pre-installed Podcasts app.
+- Open the pre-installed Podcasts app.

 How to listen on your computer: